 Seventh Monday of the term.
 Last day upon which undergraduates may petition to withdraw from a fall term course.
 Last day upon which graduate students may register for or add fall term courses.
 After this date, graduate students may add or register for TIME only.

-October 31, Friday

-Midterm grades (including unsatisfactory grade reports) due before 5 pm for undergraduates in courses below the 200-level.
+November 5, Friday Midterm grades (including unsatisfactory grade reports) due before 5 pm for undergraduates in courses below the 200-level.
+November 11, Thursday University holiday: Veterans' Day.

-November 11, Tuesday

-University holiday: Veterans' Day.

-Last day upon which graduate students may drop a course.

-November 27, Thursday through November 30, Sunday
+November 16, Tuesday Last day upon which graduate students may drop a course.
+November 25, Thursday through November 28, Sunday Thanksgiving recess.

-Thanksgiving recess.

-December 1, Monday

-Undergraduate applications for March 2004 degrees (AB and SB) must be submitted on or before this date.

-Last day to change concentration for March 2004 degree candidates without Administrative Board approval.

-Last day upon which March 2004 degree candidates (AB and SB) may file for a foreign language citation study plan.

-Advanced Standing eligible students planning to graduate after six or seven terms in March 2005, or to begin a fourth year AM program in spring term 2005, must file "Intent to Exercise Advanced Standing Form" by this date.

-Graduate applications for March 2004 degrees (AM, SM, ME, MFS, and PhD) must be submitted on or before this date.

-December 17, 2003, Wednesday through January 4, 2004, Sunday
+November 29, Monday Undergraduate applications for March 2005 degrees (AB and SB) must be submitted on or before this date.
+Last day to change concentration for March 2005 degree candidates without Administrative Board approval.
+Last day upon which March 2005 degree candidates (AB and SB) may file for a foreign language citation study plan.
+Advanced Standing eligible students planning to graduate after six or seven terms in March 2006, or to begin a fourth year AM program in spring term 2006, must file "Advanced Standing Activation Form" by this date.
+Graduate applications for March 2005 degrees (AM, SM, ME, MFS, and PhD) must be submitted on or before this date.
+December 22, 2004, Wednesday through January 3, 2005, Monday Winter recess.

-Winter recess.

-January 1, Thursday

-Graduate student applications for non-resident status for the spring term due in department offices.
+January 1, Saturday Graduate student applications for non-resident status for the spring term due in department offices.
 Applications for part-time graduate study due in the GSAS Dean's Office, Byerly Hall.

-January 5, Monday

-Last day in the fall term upon which undergraduates will ordinarily be granted a leave of absence from the College.
+January 4, Tuesday Last day in the fall term upon which undergraduates will ordinarily be granted a leave of absence from the College.

+Academic Calendar

 Reading Period

-January 5, Monday through January 16, Friday
+January 4, Tuesday, through January 14, Friday

-January 16, Friday
+January 14, Friday

 Last day in the fall term upon which graduate students may petition for late withdrawal from a course.

 Examination Period

-January 17, Saturday through January 27, Tuesday
+January 15, Saturday, through January 25, Tuesday

-See the Examination Poster for times and locations of fall term exams.
+See the Office of the Registrar's website, www.registrar.fas.harvard.edu, and the Examination Poster which lists exam times and locations for fall term courses.

-January 19, Monday
+January 17, Monday

 University holiday: Martin Luther King, Jr. Day.

 Fall Final/Midyear Grades Due

-January 20, Tuesday through February 4, Wednesday
+January 18, Tuesday, through January 31, Monday

 See page 54 for schedule of due dates.

-January 30, Friday

-Approved graduate theses due for March degree candidates.

-Spring Term 2003-2004

-February 2, Monday

-Registration for all new transfer students.

-February 3, Tuesday

-Registration for all visiting undergraduates and new visiting fellows and special students.

-Last day upon which graduate students may submit work for Incomplete grades from the 2002-2003 spring term.
+January 28, Friday Approved graduate theses due for March degree candidates.
+Spring Term 2004-2005 January 31, Monday Registration for all new transfer students.
+February 1, Tuesday Registration for all visiting undergraduates and new visiting fellows and special students.
+Last day upon which graduate students may submit work for Incomplete grades from the 2003-2004 spring term.
 Derek Bok Center Teaching Orientation for teaching fellows and faculty members.

-Registration for all continuing and returning undergraduate students.
+February 2, Wednesday Registration for all continuing and returning undergraduate students.
 Registration for continuing special students, visiting fellows, and new and returning students in the Graduate School of Arts and Sciences.

 Spring Term Begins

+February 2, Wednesday

 First meeting of spring term classes.

 Study Card Day

+February 9, Wednesday

 Study cards are due for all students.
 Any study card filed after this date requires the instructor's signature for every course listed.

+February 9, Wednesday

 Last day upon which undergraduates may register for the spring term.

 Last day upon which undergraduates may cancel their registration for the spring term without payment of tuition.

+February 11, Friday

+Preliminary course lists issued.

+Last day upon which graduate students may cancel their registration for the spring term without payment of tuition.

-February 13, Friday
+February 18, Friday

+Last day upon which undergraduates may complete cross-registration.

+February 21, Monday

+University holiday: Presidents' Day.